How do you begin living a minimalist lifestyle?

 Get Your Spring Clean Your Mind Checklist

 Begin your journey to minimalist by decluttering your mind with the FREE Printable Spring Clean Your Mind Checklist.

-Next time your friend suggests spending a day shopping, you can try suggesting going on a lunch and catching up with them by sharing some amazing food and just listening to each other.
+Next time your friend suggests spending a day shopping, you can try suggesting going out to lunch and catching up with them by sharing some amazing food and just listening to each other.

 Stop mindlessly rushing through life, be present.